2factorauth/twofactorauth/CONTRIBUTING.md

     software: Yes
     hardware: Yes
     doc: <link to site TFA documentation>
+    lang: <language code>
 ```

 The fields `name:`, `url:`, `img:`, `tfa:` are required for all entries.
+The field `lang:` is only used for non-English websites.

 #### Adding a site that *supports* TFA